35 Vampire Books to Take a Bite Out Of

 Dracula may have started the trend, and Twilight might have taken it to the teen sphere, but vampire books are truly timeless (not unlike the fictional creatures they portray).
 Whether you’re into skin-crawling horror books or heart-racing romance novels—or anything in between—there’s a bloodthirsty title on this list of vampire books waiting for you.

 We’ve rounded up classic and contemporary vampire books, from the highest-rated novels and New York Times best sellers to the kind of ageless stories that define a genre.
 Once you’ve had your fill (of blood), check out our collections of the best books of all time, classic books, books for teens, and Halloween kids books.
-There’s a bookshelf’s worth of great titles waiting for you.
+There’s a bookshelf’s worth of great titles waiting for you, along with some great vampire movies.

 1. Dracula by Bram Stoker